uccdga/website/content/sunday-service.md

 Our Sunday services are central to the life and practice of The United Church.

-Beginning the weekend after Labor Day, we will gather in two services each week (8:45 AM and 11:00 AM).
+Beginning the weekend after Labor Day, we gather in two services each week (8:45 AM and 11:00 AM).
 These two services continue through the weekend before Memorial Day.

 During the summer (Memorial Day weekend hrough Labor Day weekend), we have one service, which begins at 9:30 AM."